Related

 ssh-keygen -t ed25519 -C "<comment>"

-Start the SSH agent as follows (also add these to ~/.bashrc or equivalent):
+Start the SSH agent as follows (you may also need add these to ~/.bashrc or equivalent if it doesn’t activate automatically):

 eval $(ssh-agent)